 How can I debug my user data?#

-Two of the most common issues with user data, that also happens to be cloud-config is:
+Two of the most common issues with cloud config user data are:

 Incorrectly formatted YAML